-- worksheets must be inserted as additional sheets within the Recipient's Budget Justification. - Subrecipients incurring less than 10% of the Total Project Cost are not required to complete a separate Budget Justification workbook.
+- Each Subrecipient incurring greater than or equal to 10% of the Total Project Cost must complete a separate Budget Justification workbook to justify its proposed budget.
+These worksheets must be inserted as additional sheets within in the Recipient's Budget Justification. - Subrecipients incurring less than 10% of the Total Project Cost are not required to complete a separate Budget Justification workbook.
 However, such Subrecipients are required to provide supporting documentation to justify their proposed budgets.
 At a minimum, the supporting documentation must show which tasks/subtasks are being performed, the purpose/need for the effort, and a sufficient basis for the estimated costs.